claude-lee/codecademy/JavaScript/JavaScript.md

     // What should we do if the condition is false?
 Fill in here: console.log("Well then you better hurry up!")
 }

+1. Confirm and prompt

+We can make pop-up boxes appear! confirm("I am ok");
+prompt("Are you ok?");

+2. Data types

+a. numbers (e.g. 4.3, 134)

+b. strings (e.g. "dogs go woof!", "JavaScript expert")

+c. booleans (e.g. false, 5 > 4)

+3. Conditionals

+If the first condition is met, execute the first code block.
+If it is not met, execute the code in the else block.
+See the code on the right for another example.